impypots/Hangman-Game/README.md

  12/24/2020
  Changed the game to "Reverse Hangman" today.
 The win condition works, I just have to add a lose condition and give the player a limited number of incorrect guesses so that its still possible for them to lose.
 I might also add rules for people unfamiliar with how hangman works.

+ 12/26/2020
+ Lose condition added, giving the player a limited amount of incorrect guesses represented by "x".
+The number of incorrect guesses allowed the length of the word minus two.
+I found this project to be enjoyable and rewarding.